Pacific Counseling Service: Expansion to Pacific Counseling Service

-Political Evolution
+Political evolution

 The name change signaled more than the organization's expansion around the Pacific.
 In a 1970 report, PCS activists explained that much of their work was "directed towards the support of non-white GIs."
 They recognized that "a disproportionately high number of service personnel are…members of the black, brown or third world communities."
-And nonwhite GIs received "twice as many" courts martial and non-judicial punishments as white GI.
+And nonwhite GIs received "twice as many" courts-martial and non-judicial punishments as white GIs.
 Just as other left activists of the period were looking beyond the U.S. and taking "inspiration from liberation movements around the world", PCS and other GI movement organizers began to move beyond mainly antiwar politics to embrace "antiracist and anti-imperialist consciousness" and to work towards instilling this among GIs.
 As they put it in a 1974 pamphlet "our efforts must go beyond the short range goal of ending the war and must focus on building the movement to create a new society."
 Expanding to Asia, they felt, would allow them to organize GIs overlooked stateside while building alliances between GIs and Asian activists.
 This expansion also helped them recognize "the Vietnam War as a phase of a larger history of the US empire."
 To implement this, PCS moved beyond mainly legal counseling and discharge advice to offering a more GI Coffeehouse-like environment where GIs could "talk about politics and society, read underground papers and historical and political books not available on bases," as well as meet young men and women "not part of the rip-off honky-tonk environment" around U.S. bases, particularly in Asia.
 At the Iwakuni office, PSC organized "rock concerts, camping and beach trips" and helped GIs put out an underground newspaper called Semper Fi.
 Working together with Japanese antiwar activists they developed slogans such as "Break up the American military system.
 Stop the war machine!"
 PCS was also instrumental in establishing a women's center in Okanawa, which reflected the growing understanding of women's issues within the progressive movements of the times.
 The Women's House, "became a center for living, counseling, consciousness-raising groups, and formulating actions and solutions to common problems."
 And "was the only place of its kind serving the needs of women in the military, military wives and daughters (over 35,000 in Okinawa alone), women employed by the DOD, civilian women working with the GI projects, and Asian women whose work ties them to U.S. bases as baseworkers, prostitutes, and maids."
 PCS published a women's journal at two of its Asian offices.